daronphang/programming-resources/golang/GC.md

 - Operate concurrently with the program, reducing pause times
 - Abstract away the complexities of manual memory management for developers
 - Ensure efficient memory management with minimal overhead

+GO's garbage collector recycles unused memory but DO NOT assume it will release unused operating system resources like open files and network connections. **They should be closed explicitly**.

 ### Mark-sweep